mmgul562/Pseudo-Code-Like-Interpreter/README.md

 15                                            <- the value assigned to x
 ```

-3. For loops can iterate over range, as well as over dictionary's keys.
+3. For loops can iterate over range, list's elements, as well as dictionary's keys.
    When using range-based loop, the step taken after every iteration can be specified with `:`.
 The default step is 1

 ```